 Key Stage 4

-GCSE music has grown in popularity and the department currently has a healthy intake in Years 9, 10 and 11.
+GCSE music has grown in popularity and the department has a healthy intake in Years 9, 10 and 11, with all groups being above the national average intake.
 Students study the Edexcel course over three years, beginning in Year 9.
 Unit 1 (30%) is a performance unit where students are given the opportunity to perform as soloists and within ensembles.
 Unit 2 (30%) requires students to compose two pieces of music that can be based on, but are not limited to, pieces that we study.
-Unit 3 (40%) is taken at the end of Year 11 and students are examined on set pieces that we study over the course.
-Current year 11 students are following the 2011 specification, whilst year 9 and 10 students are taking the new 2016 specification course.
+Unit 3 (40%) is taken at the end of Year 11 and students are examined on set pieces that we study over the course, as well as unfamiliar extracts.
 Students who do not opt for GCSE music can continue to be part of the department either through structured ensembles, student led groups or the school production.